 Other common procedures are as follows:

-- Applicable stamp duty and registration fees must be paid within the statutory period in the state where the immovable property is situated.
-Only a few states mandate the registration of an equitable mortgage;
+- Applicable stamp duty and registration fees must be paid.
+Only a few states mandate the registration of an equitable mortgage.

-- If the mortgagor is a company, requisite filings with the company registry are required to record the mortgage;
+- If the mortgagor is a company, requisite filings with the company registry and information utility under the Insolvency and Bankruptcy Code are required to record the mortgage.

-- Corporate authorisations of the mortgagor should be in place; and
+- Corporate authorisations of the mortgagor should be in place.

 - No objection certificates should be obtained from entities which have a prior charge over the property or from the lessor if the mortgagor is mortgaging its leasehold rights over the property.